-In early 2017 Little Chef's building were all purchased by Euro Garages.
-They decided the restaurant should become a KFC drive thru, but by summer they had not secured planning permission for the new window.
+In early 2017 Little Chef's buildings were all purchased by Euro Garages.
+They decided the restaurant should become a KFC drive thru, but they never secured planning permission for the new window.
 In January 2018 Euro Garages lost the rights to the Little Chef name, and changed it to the holding name EG Diner.

 EG Diner formally closed on 12 August 2018, with Burger King and Subway closing a week later.
 Refurbishment works then took place with the plan being to move Subway to the former Little Chef/EG Diner area; to introduce a Greggs to the old Subway, and to extend the building and dining area.

 In late October 2018, Burger King and Greggs opened.
 The planned seating area was scrapped and Subway eventually opened in December 2018, with the former entrance to Burger King closed off.
-The plan was then to introduce a Starbucks franchise, but in May 2019 it opened as Sainsbury's On the go instead.
-In early 2021, the Sainsbury's On the go store was rebranded to SPAR, before permanently closing in Autumn 2021 due to low and very seasonal trade.
+The plan was then to introduce a Starbucks franchise, but in May 2019 it opened as Sainsbury's On the Go instead.
+In early 2021, the Sainsbury's On the Go store was rebranded to SPAR, before permanently closing in Autumn 2021 due to its low and seasonal trade.

 |Beckington (5 miles)||Services on the A36||West Wellow (40 miles)|

 |Chippenham (21 miles)||Services on the A350||none nearby|

 We recently launched a new system for recording public feedback.
 It will take time for new comments to appear.
 Users will need to register with CommentBox to leave reviews, and you can do so quickly below:

 Views expressed in these comments are those of the individual contributor.
 User accounts are managed by CommentBox.io.

 We ask the companies named to check here regularly but we can't force them to do so.